woahdae/transcience/webapp/README.md

 self-schizophrenia issues like showing the wrong IDs in forms, haml, etc, or exhibiting dispatch/"local rebinding" issues.

-I only ended up trying to demonstrate that Draper doesn't integrate with Haml's auto-id syntax, but that's enough for me (I succeeded).
+I only got as far as to demonstrate Draper doesn't integrate with Haml's auto-id syntax, but that's good enough to prove the point.

-Screenshots or it didn't happen:
+It should show "widget_1" as the ID, but instead it shows "widget_decorator_1":

 ### Wrong ID: